intelligenxe/.github/CONTRIBUTING.md

 5. **Request** a demo meeting and/or submit your model’s URL and evaluation test results.
 6. **Submit** a Pull Request.

+For more details, please use the [Strategist MVP](https://github.com/orgs/intelligenxe/projects/4) project.

 ---

 ### Need Help?